 Finding a job in Canada

-Canada takes pride in its strong infrastructure and well-maintained systems of support, and thus it comes as no surprise that that there are a variety of resources available aimed at helping individuals find a job.
+Canada takes pride in its strong infrastructure and well-maintained systems of support, and thus it comes as no surprise that there are a variety of resources available aimed at helping individuals find a job.

-Once you’ve answered these questions, expats can start by perusing the government-run online portal Job Bank, which allows individuals to look through listings based on areas within each province and job category.
+Once expats have answered these questions, they can start by perusing the government-run online portal Job Bank, which allows individuals to look through listings based on areas within each province and job category.
 Additionally, other Internet listings and local newspaper classifieds can also be a good source of leads.